BytecodeAgency/Coding-Standards/README.md

 * A zero (0) should not have unit
 * Try to work with floats as little as possible, rather use flexbox or CSS grids
 * If you are writing emails, use the MJML preprocessor
+* For production, remove source maps and minify the code

 # Preprocessors for CSS